 Consolidated Pricing Comparison

 Note: ZipRecruiter does not publish official pricing.
-The figures above come from third-party reviews and may vary by company size, location, and negotiation.
+Third-party reviews are the source for the figures above; amounts may vary by company size, location, and negotiation.

-Indeed's free tier sounds appealing, but free listings get almost no visibility.
+A free tier is available on Indeed, but those listings get almost no visibility.
 Their own data confirms that sponsored jobs get 2x more impressions per day and fill 2x faster than unpaid posts.
 Realistic budgets for competitive roles run $300-$500/month in sponsored spend - before adding Smart Sourcing for resume database access.

-ZipRecruiter's subscription model is more predictable but also more expensive upfront.
+Subscription pricing from ZipRecruiter is more predictable but more expensive upfront.
 At $399/mo for the Standard plan, it prices out many small businesses that only hire a few times a year.
-The Premium tier ($519/mo) adds resume database access, and Pro ($899/mo) includes traffic-boosting features for hard-to-fill roles.
+Premium ($519/mo) adds resume database access; the Pro tier ($899/mo) includes traffic-boosting features for hard-to-fill roles.
+For a detailed breakdown of every tier and add-on, see our full ZipRecruiter pricing analysis.

 Monthly Recruiting Platform Costs